antmicro/audio-latency-tester/README.md

 ### Audio capture

-In order to capture audio and save it to a file, use the `audio_capture.py` script:
+In order to capture audio and save it to a `.wav` file, use the `audio_capture.py` script:

 ```console
 python3 audio_capture.py <file>`